Lofty oil new headache for debt-ridden Europe

 More broadly, Europe's economy is still extremely fragile.

-The European Commission on Thursday scrapped its forecast of 0.5 percent growth this year in the euro zone and said the bloc was likely instead to shrink by 0.3 percent.
+The European Commission on Thursday scrapped its forecast of 0.5 percent growth this year in the euro zone and said the bloc was likely instead to shrink by 0.3 percent [ID:nB5E7JV02E].
 A day earlier, an index based on a survey of euro zone purchasing managers slipped back below the line demarcating growth from contraction.
+[ID:nL4E8DM5GR]

 "With concerns about a Greek default likely to rumble on and further austerity measures coming elsewhere in the region, the European economy is more vulnerable to shocks of all kinds - including higher oil prices," Julian Jessop, chief global economist at Capital Economics in London, said in a note.